 COUN 642 - Consultation and Supervision - 3 Credit Hours - Historical development of consultation and models of consultation.
 Application of theoretical material to case presentations.
 Supervision techniques, strategies, and ethical responsibilities of supervisors in a counseling setting.

-All of our students complete a 600 hour internship under the supervision of a current school counselor.
+All students complete a 600-hour internship under the supervision of a current school counselor.
 This type of experience makes connections for our students and prepares them to transition straight to a school counseling role upon graduation.

 Each state has its own requirements in applying for and granting school counseling certification.
-That said, the Xavier School Counseling Program already meets the course requirements for Ohio, Kentucky, and Indiana, plus other states.
+The Xavier School Counseling Program already meets the course requirements for Ohio, Kentucky, and Indiana, plus other states.
 To check all states, simply connect with our Office of Graduate Services.